Cinderella (1914 film): Plot

 Cinderella is a kind young woman who lives with her wicked stepmother and ugly stepsisters.
 They abuse her and use her as the housemaid.
 One day Cinderella's stepmother and stepsisters refuse to help a beggar at their door, but Cinderella offers her food and drink.
 The beggar woman is revealed to be a beautiful fairy in disguise, who then secretly helps Cinderella for her kindness.
 One day when Cinderella is sent to gather firewood, her fairy godmother summons a troupe of fairies who secretly gather a bundle of wood for her.
 Cinderella meets Prince Charming who is walking in the woods, and each is smitten with the other in their short encounter.

 Soon, a ball is arranged so the prince may choose his future wife.
 The sisters visit a witch-like fortune teller in the woods, who predicts that a member of their family will be chosen by the prince.
 The sisters are delighted, thinking it will be one of them.

 That night, the stepsisters have nightmares of the old fortune teller, while Cinderella has pleasant dreams of fairies dancing.

 When the stepsisters leave for the ball, Cinderella is left behind.
 The fairy godmother appears asks Cinderella to bring her a pumpkin, some mice, and some rats.
 The fairy transforms the pumpkin into a coach, the mice into horses, and the rats into grooms and footmen.
 Finally, she changes Cinderella's ragged dress into a gown fit for a princess (with glass slippers, of course).
-She tells Cinderella she will to be back at home before the clock strikes midnight, for then, her fine dress will turn into rags and the coach and servants will become what they were before.
+She tells Cinderella she must be back at home before the clock strikes midnight.
+If not, her fine dress will turn into rags and the coach and servants will become what they were before.